nubank/cross-segment-ai-tools/README.md

 ## 🤖 Available AI Agents

-This repository currently focuses on **AI Agents** - specialized assistants that help developers with cross-segment development tasks (PJ, Core, and other segments).
+This repository currently focuses on **AI Agents** - specialized assistants that help developers with cross-segment development tasks (PJ, Core, High Income, and other segments).
 These agents are defined as `.mdc` files and can be installed via the `cross-segment-ai-tools` CLI.

 ### Quick Install